Lansweeper-public/NameChecker/README.md

 ---

-Lansweeper ADP integration to be used as example about how to consumer Lansweeper API.
+Lansweeper ADP integration to be used as example about how to use Lansweeper's API.
 The purpose of this certified application is to be able to check the name of your assets based on a pattern.

 You can use it as an example about how to build a [Lansweeper cloud application](https://docs.lansweeper.com/docs/api/authenticate#cloud-application).
 Namechecker is built with [Nextjs](https://nextjs.org/) to provide its interface with server side rendering.